ADHD Right to Learn Online Advocacy Campaign

 We need a few minutes of your time to effect change.

-CADDAC is asking that everyone (parents and caretakers of children with ADHD, individuals with ADHD, professionals working in the field of ADHD and education, and our allies) contact their provincial or territorial elected official (MPP, MLA, MHA) through Twitter or by e-mail, requesting that they support this “ASK” publicly by contacting their Minister of Education to voice their support of the declaration.
+CADDAC is asking that everyone (parents and caretakers of children with ADHD, individuals with ADHD, professionals working in the field of ADHD and education, and our allies) contact their provincial or territorial elected official (MPP, MLA, MHA) through Twitter or by e-mail, requesting that they support this “ASK” (for provinces other than Ontario) publicly by contacting their Minister of Education to voice their support of the declaration.
 The Ask for Ontario has been altered to better align with the current situation in Ontario.
 A Quebec specific campaign will be launched in the near future.

 Send an e-mail or tweet to your provincial (other than Ontario) elected official